 Directions:

 If you are using beef brisket, cut away the exterior layer of fat and silver skin, but do not cut out any interior fat layer.
 If you are using chuck roast cut away all large areas of fat and any sinew/silver skin.
 Note that removing the fat and silver skin from brisket is a tedious task due to the large area of the meat surface that is affected.
 Use a very sharp knife.
-I use a boning knife as it is easier to push it under the fat/silver skin layer due to it's long thin shape and sharp point.
+I use a boning knife as it is easier to push it under the fat/silver skin layer due to its long thin shape and sharp point.
 Chuck roast may also have some silver skin that must be cut off if it covers a meat surface that will need to be penetrated with curing brine.

 Put the prepared meat into the refrigerator on a plate.